Archive for the ‘ Birthdays & Special Events ’ Category

 DIY: No Sew Bow Tie

 I’ve been making these quick bow ties for years.
-They are great for quick dress-up items and even Halloween costumes and had originally put this quick & easy tutorial together as a set of images to share with a certain tall, super artistic bride.
+They are great for quick dress-up items and even Halloween costumes and had originally put this quick & easy tutorial together as a set of images to share with a local crafty bride.
 The day before her wedding she was looking for some last minute bow ties for photobooth props and not finding anything to her liking.
 So, I snapped a few photos to get her started and then she rocked them out in her true artistic fashion.
 Below is the quick and dirty tutorial to whip up your own photobooth or next impromptu costume.

 Supplies Needed: